-For more information about the Accelerated MDiv program, you may contact the office directly via phone at 1-800-NOBTS-01 ext.
-8171 or via email at acceleratedmdiv@nobts.edu.
+For more information about the Accelerated Program, you may contact the office directly via phone at 1-800-NOBTS-01 ext.
+8171 or via email at accelerated@nobts.edu.
 You may also visit our website at www.nobts.edu/acceleratedmdiv.

-Master of Divinity Standard
+Master of Divinity in Christian Ministry